AveryClapp/Portfolio/portfolio-next/src/Blogs/pilot.md

 ---
 title: "Pilot Blog"
 date: "01-19-2024"
-preview: "A personal introduction and what to expect"
+preview: "A personal introduction and what to expect."
-slug: "intro"
+slug: "pilot"
 tags: ["Personal"]
 subtopics: ["Introduction"]
 ---